truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/MinIOClustersSCALE/InstallMinIOS3.md

 ### Minio Configuration Settings
 The **Minio Configuration** section provides options to set up a cluster, add arguments, credentials, and environment variables to the deployment.

+{{< include file="/_includes/MinIOEnableDistributedModeInfo.md" type="page" >}}

-The app is preconfigured with the **server** and URL argument earlier versions of the app required, so do not enter them here.
+The app is preconfigured with arguments it needs to deploy a container.
+Do not enter the **server** and URL argument earlier versions of the app required.

 {{< trueimage src="/images/SCALE/23.10/InstallMinioAddConfiguration.png" alt="Minio Configuration Settings" id="8: Minio Configuration Settings" >}}